furiousteam/wiki.myname.digital/docs_sample/features/pro-features.md

 ### **How much does it cost ?** <a name="pro-prices"></a>

-Pro features is available for $8.99 USD per year.
+Pro features is available for $8.99 USD per year and can be purchased only from the Apple app store.